Inflammatory myofibroblastic tumor of the lung

 - invasive: usually occurs among younger patients and may reach large sizes

 Typically seen as a single (can be multiple in ~5% of cases) peripheral, lobulated mass with lower lobe predominant occurrence.
-Calcification can occur (commoner in tumours occurring in children).
+Calcification can occur (commoner in tumors occurring in children).
 Usually shows heterogeneous enhancement with contrast.

 Usually avid on FDG PET-CT.